 But God demonstrates His own love toward us, in that while we were still

 sinners, Christ died for us (Romans 5:8).
 What kind of love is this that is

 demonstrated, to die in the place of your enemies?
 It is a love that has

 God “wills that all men should be saved,” He is not willing that any

 should perish.
 There is no one that he does not want to be saved, He does not

-want to see anyone reject His salvation.
+want to see anyone reject His salvation, which is his only solution.
 Whether they are of nobility or

 peasants; of all professions.
 The learned and unlearned; the healthy and the

 sick; the intelligent the not so intelligent; the rich or the poor, males or